 So the first place you’re going to want to look if you’re wanting to poke around a little further is by clicking the “more” tab in the dashboard.
 This gives you access to some of the cooler features and tools.
 You’re going to find that speed test functionality we mentioned earlier, and you’re also going to find a really important item we always recommend to anyone looking for a VPN — the kill switch.

 Your kill switch is going to automatically terminate your internet connection if your VPN service is interrupted for whatever reason.
 This is pretty important if you’re planning on torrenting, or if you want to make sure your IP address is never inadvertently exposed for any reason.
 Super helpful privacy tool here, and we recommend always keeping it on.

 If you want to go deeper still, we’re with ya.
 Click on the settings tab at the top to pull up even more knobs and buttons to fiddle with.
-Under the “general” category you can make sure Hide My Ass will open and engage upon startup, and you can also toggle notifications on and off.
+Under the “general” category you can make sure HMA will open and engage upon startup, and you can also toggle notifications on and off.

 Under privacy, we get a little more complicated.
 Here you can turn on the IP shuffle function, which will randomize your address periodically to make it harder to pin down your location.
 You can set your shuffle to occur from every half-hour to every day, but make sure the kill switch is turned on, or you run the risk of becoming exposed while you’re switching over!

 And that’s about it!
 Wait … that’s about it?